Table of Contents

 Therefore, a great way to keep your diet healthy is to substitute vegetable oil with canola oil.
 It is a health-healthy oil with a better composition of fat.

-This can keep you away from several heart diseases, which is essential to stay fit in the long run.
-Replace margarine and butter in your recipes with a dash of canola oil, use it in salad dressings or marinades, and consider it as the perfect grease for non-stick baking.
-This way, you can significantly cut down your saturated fat intake and incorporate healthy fats into your diet.
+This can keep you away from several heart diseases, essential to stay fit in the long run.
+Replace margarine and butter in your recipes with a dash of canola oil, use it in salad dressings or marinades, and consider it the perfect grease for non-stick baking.
+This way, you can significantly reduce your saturated fat intake and incorporate healthy fats into your diet.

 However, if you use your cooking oil for frying food ingredients, make sure that you use vegetable oil.
 Exposure to prolonged heat often damages the beneficial fatty acids in canola oil.
 This affects the safety of the oil and makes it unhealthy for you.
 In such situations, using vegetable oil is a wise choice, indeed.